asanchez1987/jobcomp-elasticsearch/README.md

 [ElasticSearch](http://www.elasticsearch.org/) server.

-If data can't be indexed for whatever reason (server not reachable, index in readonly mode, etc.), the plugin saves the job information in a state file for future retries.
+If data can't be indexed for whatever reason (server not reachable, index in readonly mode, etc.), the plugin saves the job information in a list of pending to be index jobs for future retries.

 It is a good idea to have a web layer over your ElasticSearch server, such as [Kibana](http://www.elasticsearch.org/overview/kibana/), in order to visualize the data.